 While phone-induced eyestrain is not as bad as what happened to a 26-year-old French security guard – who was injured when his iPhone screen suddenly exploded, sending shards of glass up in the air – it’s certainly something we need to be aware of.
 It’s not just the smart phones that are dangerous to our eye health, although they certainly play a role in eye strain.
 Computers, video games, and even our televisions are damaging to our vision.

 Next time you’re tempted to download a book onto your smart phone, you might want to visit an old-fashioned bookstore or read it on your iPad or Kindle instead.
 Enjoy the feel of the pages beneath your fingertips, the popularity of the Kindle and other electronic reading devices is literally putting book publishers out of business.
 While this may be great news for our forests, it’s not such great news for our vision.

 Eye strain caused by electronic screens has become a growing problem for people of all ages.
-For more information about exercises that can help to relieve the strain on your eyes, consider reading our post entitled, “6 Refreshing Eye Exercises for Tired Computer Eyes”.
-It offers several simple exercises that can easily be done at home or work to help relieve the eye strain caused by electronic screens.
+For more information about how to relieve the strain on your eyes, consider reading our post entitled, “Easy, Natural Ways to Relieve Eyestrain Caused by Using Digital Devices.”
+It offers several simple tips that can easily be done at home or work to help relieve the eye strain caused by electronic screens.

 Between games on the computers and school work done on a computer, even our children’s vision is in more danger now than in the past.
 Many children in elementary school have their own cell phones.
 This means that they are just as susceptible to eye strain as we are.
 In fact it could be even worse for our children.
 Right now, most of the vision problems that result from eye strain affects adults, but as our children are exposed to more and more electronic screens the problems may affect them as well.